 First things first.
 As it turns out, we’re not the only ones who can relate to your pain.
-In fact, studies show that no less than one in four U.S. adults suffers from difficulty sleeping.
+In fact, a recent survey showed that no less than one in three U.S. adults suffers from weekly difficulties sleeping.

-Sleep is one of the most prevalent complaints in the primary care setting and insomnia-related conditions are indeed taking its toll on today’s busy minds.
-Aside from the fact that 25% of the U.S. population struggle with drifting off to sleep, another 10-15% report of insomnia symptoms.
-Last, but not least, 6-10% say that they live with some sort of insomnia disorder.
-The numbers speak for themselves.
+Sleep is one of the most prevalent complaints in the primary care setting, and insomnia-related conditions are indeed taking its toll on today’s busy minds.
+Aside from a whole 30% of the U.S. population struggling with drifting off to sleep, an estimated 50–70 million people complain of nighttime sleep loss associated with daytime impairment.

 The Downside to Sleep Medication

-Are you a little too tired and impatient to consider all options? when you seek help for your sleep woes you may end up in a pharmacy or the doctors office.
+Are you a little too tired and impatient to consider all options?
+When you seek help for your sleep woes you may end up in a pharmacy or the doctors office.
 However, at the counter, you often get more than your money's worth when you buy conventional sleep-promoting agents.
-In fact, observational studies suggest that residual sleep medication has the potential to interfere with both the quality of our lives, as well as our overall health and wellbeing.

-In a recent survey, the U.S. National Health and Wellness Survey (NHWS), looked into the residual effects of sleep medication.
-The respondents in the survey were either current or former users of prescription medications.
+In their survey, the U.S. National Health and Wellness Survey (NHWS), looked into the residual effects of sleep medication.
+The respondents were either current or former users of prescription medications.
 After estimating the burden and consequences, the NHWS came to the conclusion that these were the most common effects of medication for sleep:

 - Increased Sleepiness